e1pmis/truck_signs_api/README.md

 ```
 ### 2. Network configutration

-Create a custom Docker network called ts_net to enable communication between your containers:
+Create a custom Docker network called 2ts_net" or other name to enable communication between your containers:

 ```bash
 docker network create ts_net
 ```

-When running your containers, attach them to this network using the --network ts_net option.
+When running your containers, attach them to this network using the --network option.
 Containers on the same network can communicate with each other using their container names as hostnames.

 ### 3. Set Up Environment Variables